10 Million Kilowatt-Hours

 How will we save all of that energy?

 With the help of all the schools that host Showdown at Resource Ranch, The Resource Force and What's Your Goal?.
 Every family that takes the My Energy Kit Challenge and requests a FREE Energy Kit can use it to save energy at home.

 Every Energy Kit used makes a real difference.
 When you install energy-efficient showerheads, replace lightbulbs, and insulate your switches and outlets, the energy saved every day adds up!

 Check out how the Energy Kit items save energy:

-LED bulbs use 85% less energy than regular incandescent lightbulbs and last over five times longer.
+LED bulbs use up to 90% less energy than incandescent lightbulbs and last at least 15 times longer.
 The 9-watt LED bulbs provided in this kit have a lifespan of 25,000 hours.
 When installed, an individual LED bulb can save you several dollars on your electric bill every year!